nanopool/nanominer/README.md

 For coins that are not supported by [nanopool.org](https://nanopool.org/), **you must** specify a **wallet** and pools (**pool1...**).

 ## Launching from command line
+The best way to configure nanominer is using simple config file.
+For those who need to run a single command line for some reason there are scripts to do so in *helper_scripts* folder.
 A batch/shell file can be created to launch **nanominer** with command line arguments.
 This file must call the <i>cmdline_launcher</i> script (<i>cmdline_launcher.bat</i> on Windows, <i>cmdline_launcher.sh</i> on Linux), which converts the command line into a config called <i>config_cmdline.ini</i> and launches the miner with it.
 At least one algorithm and wallet must be passed to the <i>cmdline_launcher</i> script.
 All common config parameters in the command line must be specified before the first "algo" parameter.
-Here are some examples of command lines for launching Ethereum and PascalCoin:
+Here are some examples of command lines for launching Ethereum and Pascal:

 Windows:
 ```